sureshvasudev/android/Geoquiz/README.md

 >
 > Here + indicates we are using the value as reference and not as String.

+## android:textSize

+One way to define the font size

+> Example: android:textSize="25dp"

 # String Resource

 A string resource is a string that lives in a separate XML file called strings file.
 By default strings file will be named as strings.xml.